Once you’ve booked your Kilimanjaro climb, if not sooner, it is important that you take these steps:

 2. Book your flight

 To maximize your chances of finding a convenient & affordable flight, it’s best to book your flight as soon as you’ve booked your climb.
 Kilimanjaro International Airport is conveniently located within 20-60 minutes drive of most hotels in Moshi and Arusha, which are both commonly used as a base to climb Kilimanjaro.
-It is best to arrive at least 2 nights before the start of your climb and to depart a day after you finish your climb.
+It is best to arrive 2 nights before the start of your climb and to depart a day after you finish your climb.
 If constrained by time, it is also possible – but not recommendable – to arrive on the evening prior to the start of your climb, and to depart on the evening of your last climbing day.

 3. Make sure your passport will be valid for 6 months